 S. N Aspect Impact Impact Intensity without mitigation Action Impact Intensity with mitigation Monitoring/training Requirement Responsibility 7 HAZARDOUS WASTE Contamination of land and soil LOW Hazardous materials like waste oil, used oil should be stored at designated locations in enclosed structures over impermeable surface.
 Maintain a register of all hazardous materials used and accompanying MSDS must present at all times.
 Spilled material should be tracked and accounted for.
 The hazardous materials stored at the construction site like acetylene cylinders, petroleum, spirit, diesel, lubricating oil, paints etc. shall be stored as per the statutory provisions of Manufactures, Storage and Import of Hazardous Chemicals Rules.
-1989 under the Environment (Protection) Act, 1986 NO IMPACT Periodic EHS audits should be conducted to monitor the use of hazardous materials and its inventory maintained Project Developer/ Contractor under the supervision of CWP- RATLAM's Personnel 8 SOLID WASTE Contamination of land LOW Distribute appropriate number of properly contained litter bins and containers properlymarked as "Municipal Waste".
+1989 under the Environment (Protection) Act, 1986 NO IMPACT Periodic EHS audits should be conducted to monitor the use of hazardous materials and its inventory maintained Project Developer/ Contractor under the supervision of CWP- RATLAM's Personnel 8 SOLID WASTE Contamination of land LOW Distribute appropriate number of properly contained litter bins and containers properly marked as "Municipal Waste".
 Domestic and construction waste like recyclables viz. paper, plastic, glass, scrap metal waste etc. will be properly segregated and stored in designated waste bins/containers and periodically sold to local recyclers NO IMPACT Periodic EHS audits should be conducted to monitor the same Project Developer/ Contractor under the supervision of CWP- RATLAM's Personnel 9 CHANGE IN LOCAL TOPOGRAPHY Alteration in natural drainage pattern LOW Don't allow the considerable alteration of contour level Provide alternatives to collect surface runoff from the project site during the monsoon period Don't allow exit of runoff from the project site in the adjacent areas.
 Site preparation activities should be designed to avoid any significant elevation of the land or blocking or altering natural drainage channels in the project site.
 Site preparation and development shall be planned only after a detailed drainage plan has been prepared for site.
 If channels/drains get blocked due to negligence, it will be ensure that they are cleaned especially during monsoon season.
 NO IMPACT The drainage patterns of the area will be maintained.
 Project Developer/ Contractor under the supervision of CWP- RATLAM's Personnel 10 ECOLOGY The construction activities may lead to loss of vegetation resulting in displacement of wildlife species.
 Disturbance to local livestock population LOW The site clearance for tower erection, access road and ancillary facilities shall be restricted to the necessary footprint area around WTG.
-The primary survey revealed that the land use pattern of project site is mostly agricultural and the habitat was "modified".
-No endangered flora and fauna species were recorded in the study area.
-Baseline primary survey was conducted to establish the presence of avifauna and bat.
-The presence of bat in the study area could not be established.
-The avifauna population was also limited.
 The crane staging area, intervening areas, overhead clearance for suspended turbine components shall be planned in such a way that minimum tree felling is required; Contractors should ensure that labour colonies are not set up in the regions where faunal species are commonly found; In order to avoid deterioration of water quality and to prevent release of pollutants into the water body by the workers, project proponent should provide adequate sanitation facilities and garbage disposal bins in the labour camp.
-NO IMPACT The entire workforce shall be sensitized (by the construction contractor) to possible adverse ecological impacts during the construction phase by conducting awareness programs Project Developer/ Contractor under the supervision of CWP- RATLAM's Personnel
+Sign boards on the roadside should be installed and strict regulations on speed limits should be imposed to control the road kills of animals during transportation of materials NO IMPACT The entire workforce shall be sensitized (by the construction contractor) to possible adverse ecological impacts during the construction phase by conducting awareness programs Contractor under the supervision of CWP-